b4skyx/conf-nvim/README.md

 └── syntax
 ```

-`autoload` contains the vim autocmds as there is no proper method to define autocmds in lua yet.
+`plugin` contains the vim autocmds as there is no proper method to define autocmds in lua yet.
 <br>
 The init.vim is initially loaded which loads the lua/init.lua at the end.